vikingeducation/project_todo_twilio/README.md

 Much like other apps I've built, this one was inspired by my need for a specific tool to make my life easier.
 I was working my way through a self-paced software engineering curriculum and wanted to be able to primarily 1) track my progress and 2) estimate my completion date.
 I built this app and it has, indeed, solved my problem.
 People with login credentials can see it here [vcs-progress-tracker.herokuapp.com](https://vcs-progress-tracker.herokuapp.com/)

+### App Features

+- Tracks tasks
+- Calculates velocity based on point value and dates
+- Uses Ajax for CRUD actions
+- Allows pausing of a task
+- User can star favorite tasks
+- Shows task status by color

 # Tour of The App
 The home page contains a dashboard that displays calculations of velocity and a list of all of my tasks.
 In this view, the tasks are separated into sections: "Current Task", "To Do", and the perpetually rewarding "Completed" section.